chvandorp/scdynsys/notebooks/README.md

   create an SI figure showing the results and a experimental diagram.
 * `SensitivityAnalysis.ipynb`: Notebook for calculating sensitivity of the model w.r.t. the parameters, including the differentiation matrix elements $Q_{ij}$.
+* `ModelIdentifiability.ipynb`: Simulate data with the different models and fit all models to the simulated datasets.
+Then do model comparison to see how well we can identify the *model* with a given dataset.
+* `IdentifiabilityAnalysis.ipynb`: Practical identifiability analysis for the differentiation rates.
+  Uses estimates for the SA.

 ### Figures